artempoletsky/easyrpc/README.md

 import validate, { ValidationRule } from "@artempoletsky/easyrpc";

 // at first declare a type for the method argumetns
-// the naming prefix `T` stands for Type.
-You can use your own naming conventions. type TMyMethod = {
+// the naming prefix `A` stands for Argument.
+You can use your own naming conventions. type AMyMethod = {
   num: number
   str: string
   array: number[]